Harris County Precinct 3

 There is an event calendar button on the Kleb Woods Nature Center web page or click the Community Center events calendar located on the home page.

-Dog owners: Pets are no longer allowed in Kleb Woods.
+Dog owners: Pets are not allowed in Kleb Woods Nature Preserve.
+The scent they leave negatively affects wildlife.
 For your convenience and enjoyment, Precinct Three maintains five popular dog parks where your dog can run free.
 Millie Bush Dog Park located in George Bush Park, Danny Jackson Family Dog Park, Congressman Bill Archer Park, Deputy Darren Goforth Dog Park located in Harris County Deputy Darren Goforth Park on Horsepen Creek and Beverly Kaufman Dog Park located in Paul D. Rushing Park.
 The dog parks have their own set of dog park rules.

 For suggestions or comments regarding this site please email us at firstname.lastname@example.org.
 For employee access to Outlook click here.